SamuelJayasingh/Disable-MicrosoftCortana/README.md

 This transforms the Cortana box into a “Search Windows” box.

-Note: you can also disable Cortana by GPO.
+Note: you can also disable Cortana by GPO(Group Policy Object).

-Navigate to:
+Just Navigate to:

 Computer Configuration
 > Administrative Templates
 >> Windows Components
 >>> Search.
-Set the “Allow Cortana” option to “Disabled”
+>>>> Set the “Allow Cortana” option to “Disabled”

 ## Alternative Way